This section of Ch. 5 will cover the following topics:

 An apostrophe looks like a comma floating in the air: ’ .

-The challenge is knowing when to use an apostrophe and where to put it.
+Sometimes people see the letter “s” and stick an apostrophe next to it.
+Don’t do that.
 Correct apostrophe use is important because errors change meaning.
 For example:

 Mary’s refers to something Mary has.